The Different Types of Colleges

 These colleges offer the first two years of a liberal arts education and career or vocational training.
 Completing a community or junior college curriculum earns graduates an associate's degree.

-Community colleges are generally less expensive than four-year colleges and universities, making them an attractive option for students looking to save on tuition costs.
+Community colleges are generally less expensive than four-year colleges and universities, making them a good choice if you're looking to save on tuition costs.
 In addition, these schools usually offer smaller class sizes to provide more individualized attention and interactive learning.
-However, they typically have fewer extracurricular opportunities than four-year schools and do not offer on-campus housing.
+However, they typically have fewer extracurricular opportunities than four-year schools, and often, they do not offer on-campus housing.

 Many community college students continue to a four-year institution after gaining their associate's degree.
 Some community colleges even have articulation agreements with four-year colleges and universities, making it easy for students to transfer credits and finish their education.